Remote access to the Linux desktop with SSL encryption: x11vnc + SSVNC client

 ~ / .vnc / Certs / server.pem -> the private key + certificate of our VNC server

-We have not finished with the configuration of the server, we are missing the last step which consists in the creation of the password to access the server.
-In fact, the current state of the configuration, the server is running, but is not required to use any password from the client to access and, therefore, it is enough to have the certificate.
+We have not yet finished with the configuration of the server, we are missing the last step which consists in the creation of the password to access the server.
+In fact, the current state of configuration, the server is running, but is not required to use any password from the client to access and, therefore, it is sufficient to have the certificate.
 Obviously this is not very secure and for this reason we insert a password to access the server:

 The command you typed earlier you return the following prompt: